Denmark: Geography

 Denmark's northernmost point is Skagen point (the north beach of the Skaw) at 57° 45' 7" northern latitude; the southernmost is Gedser point (the southern tip of Falster) at 54° 33' 35" northern latitude; the westernmost point is Blåvandshuk at 8° 4' 22" eastern longitude; and the easternmost point is Østerskær at 15° 11' 55" eastern longitude.
 This is in the small Ertholmene archipelago 18 km north-east of Bornholm.
 The distance from east to west is 452 km, from north to south 368 km.

-The country is flat with little elevation, having an average height above sea level of 31 m.
+The metropolitan part is flat with little elevation, having an average height above sea level of 31 m.
 The highest natural point is Møllehøj, at 170.86 m.
 Although this is by far the lowest high point in the Nordic countries and also less than half of the highest point in Southern Sweden, Denmark's general elevation in its interior is generally at a safe level from rising sea levels.
 A sizeable portion of Denmark's terrain consists of rolling plains whilst the coastline is sandy, with large dunes in northern Jutland.
 Although once extensively forested, today Denmark largely consists of arable land.
-It is drained by a dozen or so rivers, and the most significant include the Gudenå, Odense, Skjern, Suså and Vidå—a river that flows along its southern border with Germany.
+It is drained by a dozen or so streams, and the most significant include the Gudenå, Odense, Skjern, Suså and Vidå—a stream that flows along its southern border with Germany.
+The country has 1008 lakes, 16 have an area of more than 500 ha.
+Lake Arresø, located northwest of Copenhagen, is the largest lake.

 The Kingdom of Denmark includes two overseas territories, both well to the west of Denmark: Greenland, the world's largest island, and the Faroe Islands in the North Atlantic Ocean.
-These territories are self-governing under their own parliaments (the Løgting and Inatsisartut) and form, together with continental Denmark, part of the Danish Realm.
+These territories are self-governing under their own parliaments (the Løgting and Inatsisartut) and form, together with continental Denmark, part of the Danish Realm, a country.

 Climate

-Denmark has a temperate climate, characterised by mild winters, with mean temperatures in January of 1.5 °C, and cool summers, with a mean temperature in August of 17.2 °C. The most extreme temperatures recorded in Denmark, since 1874 when recordings began, was 36.4 °C in 1975 and -31.2 °C in 1982.
+Denmark has a temperate climate, characterised by cool to cold winters, with mean temperatures in January of 1.5 °C, and mild summers, with a mean temperature in August of 17.2 °C. The most extreme temperatures recorded in Denmark, since 1874 when recordings began, was 36.4 °C in 1975 and -31.2 °C in 1982.
 Denmark has an average of 179 days per year with precipitation, on average receiving a total of 765 mm per year; autumn is the wettest season and spring the driest.
 The position between a continent and an ocean means that the weather is often unstable.

-Because of Denmark's northern location, there are large seasonal variations in daylight.
-There are short days during the winter with sunrise coming around 8:45 am and sunset 3:45 pm (standard time), as well as long summer days with sunrise at 4:30 am and sunset at 10 pm (daylight saving time).
+Because of Denmark's northern location, there are large seasonal variations in daylight: short days during the winter with sunrise around 8:45 am and sunset 3:45 pm (standard time), as well as long summer days with sunrise at 4:30 am and sunset at 10 pm (daylight saving time).
+In the middle of summer, it is light all night long.